-The Company's Corporate Governance Guidelines require that the independent directors meet in executive session at each regular meeting of the Board and, in fiscal 2021, they met in executive session during each regular meeting for a total of four times.
-These executive sessions are chaired by the Lead Independent Director, Mr. Kyees.
+The Company's Corporate Governance Guidelines require that the independent directors meet in executive session at each regular meeting of the Board and, in fiscal 2022, they met in executive session during each regular meeting for a total of four times.
+These executive sessions are chaired by the Lead Independent Director, which is currently Mr. Kyees.
+Ms. Philip will be taking over as Lead Independent Director after Mr. Kyees retires from the Board in May 2022.